gpalazzo/General_notes/README.md

 ## Working with paths
 #### Find file path
-Replace "pattern" with a filename or matching expression, such as "*.txt".
-(Leave the double quotes in.)
+Replace "pattern" with a filename or matching expression, such as "*.txt" (Leave the double quotes in).
 - `find . -name "pattern" -print`